BAckground

 MUSIC THEORY AS A TOOL

 I do not compromise on music theory.
-My students do not memorize rules, they understand concepts.
-I teach primarily with classical music principles and music theory.
-I do this to build a strong foundation, allowing the child to apply what he/she has learned to find their own answers.
+My students do not memorize groundless rules, they understand relevant concepts.
+My teaching is rooted in classical principles and music theory to establish a strong technical and musical foundation.
+From there, students are equipped to think independently and apply their knowledge with confidence.
 Homework always includes drills, scales, and a variety of music.
 When students have a solid understanding of music theory, they acquire the confidence and desire to learn and practice music independently.